sigp/positions-vacant/devops-engineer.md

 providers and occasionally Kubernetes.
 Experience with all of these technologies is not required but is favourable.

-## The Candidate

-In order to improve coverage of a round-the-clock devops team, we currently have a strong preference for a candidate that can work in the APAC timezone.

-The ideal candidate should have:

-1. **Ansible experience**
-	- Competent with Ansible workspaces, playbooks and other core concepts.
-	- Competent with the Jinja2 templating language.
-	- Competent with building and maintaining YAML documents.
-1. **Linux experience**
-    - Highly competent with the Linux shell.
-	- Highly competent with `systemd`, `journald`, etc.
-	- Highly competent with server security concepts (e.g., firewalls, public key authentication, vulnerability patching etc.).
-	- Highly competent with networking fundamentals (e.g., subnetting).
-	- Competent with DNS and managing domains.
-1. **Blockchain experience**
-    - Competent with blockchain data structures (e.g., blocks, forks, etc).
-	- Competent with blockchain signature schemes (e.g., high-level understanding of ECDSA).
-	- Competent with blockchain P2P networks (e.g., high-level understanding of peers and how they are discovered).

-Candidates with extensive devops experience but low-level blockchain experience will be considered.
-Candidates who cannot demonstrate an interest in Ethereum need not apply, enthusiasm is critical.

-Candidates must be self-driven and motivated to learn about and improve the systems around them.
-We provide high-level strategic guidance and constructive feedback, however we do not micro-manage our team members.
-Candidates are responsible for their own day-to-day activities.

-Candidates must be proficient in technical conversations in English, both written and verbal. *Perfect* English is not a requirement, accents keep things interesting :)

-No jerks, trolls or bullies.

 ## Locations

 The candidate is free to choose between being remote or local in Sydney.
 Remote